Alcoa: Reynolds

+Cordant

-In 2000, Alcoa also purchased Cordant Technologies Inc. for $57 a share in cash, or $2.3 billion, and also assumed $685 million of Cordant's debt for a total transaction value of $2.9 billion.
+In 2000, Alcoa also purchased Cordant Technologies Inc. for $57 a share in cash, or $2.3 billion, and assumed $685 million of Cordant's debt for a total transaction value of $2.9 billion.
 Cordant's divisions included Huck Fasteners, Jacobson Mfg.
 Co., Continental/Midland Group, its 85% interest in Howmet International Inc., and Thiokol Corporation.
 In 2001, Alcoa sold Thiokol for $2.9 billion to Alliant Techsystems (ATK).

+Chalco

-Alcoa purchased an 8% stake of Aluminium Corporation of China (Chalco) in 2001.
+Alcoa purchased an 8% stake of Aluminum Corporation of China (Chalco) in 2001.
 It tried to form a strategic alliance with China's largest aluminum producer, at its Pingguo facility; however, it was unsuccessful.
 Alcoa sold their stake in Chalco on September 12, 2007, for around $2 billion.

+Chemicals

 In 2004, Alcoa's specialty chemicals business was sold to two private equity firms led by Rhône Group for an enterprise value of $342 million, which included the assumption of debt and other unfunded obligations.
 Rhône Group then changed the name to Almatis, Inc.